|

 tell if it is a Xanthosoma is to see the color of the sap.

-Xanthosoma usually have white sap along with pink to white
+Xanthosoma usually have white sap along with pink to white spathes.

-and that is Colocasia gigantea."
+is Colocasia gigantea."

 As

-a result of Brian's comments, a further explanation of aroid species
+a result of Brian's comments, a further explanation of aroid species is

-examining the sexual portions of the plant's inflorescence known in
+portions of the plant's inflorescence known in aroids as the spathe and

-aroids as the spathe and spadix.
-But to complicate matters, even
+spadix.
+But to complicate matters, even the spathe and spadix of

-the spathe and spadix of Colocasia esculenta (and other
+Colocasia esculenta (and other species) can be

-species) can be variable!
-It is not uncommon for the spathe of one
+is not uncommon for the spathe of one specimen to be a different color

-specimen to be a different color when compared to that of another
+when compared to that of another specimen of the same species.

-specimen of the same species.
-Even the shape of the spathe can be
+Even the shape of the spathe can be variable.

 The major parts of an aroid's

 inflorescence are known as the spathe and spadix.
-If you've
+If

-the chances are you called that beautiful white growth a
+But the chances are you called that beautiful white growth a

-simply a specially modified leaf produced as a part of the
+hood that is produced as a part of the plant's reproductive

-plant's reproductive process.
-The true flowers are very small
+organ.
+The true flowers are very small and are found along

-and are found along the spadix at spathe's center.
+the spadix at spathe's center.
+Those flowers include

-The male flowers produce pollen and the female flowers may
+produce pollen and the female flowers may be receptive to that

-the same inflorescence or another specimen of the same species.
+inflorescence or another specimen of the same species.

 Nature has designed a very unique method to cause insects to